ddadiani/task-cli/README.md

 # **task-cli**: CLI TODO App
 task-cli is a CLI application where you can add, remove and manage your tasks with various commands.
+It stores the data in a JSON file.

 ## Installation